 The Different Types of WiFi Extenders on Amazon

-When you browse for an Amazon WiFi extender, you’ll generally encounter two main types:
+When browsing for an Amazon WiFi extender, you will primarily find two types:

 Wall Plug-in Extenders

-These are the most common and popular type.
-They are compact devices that plug directly into an electrical outlet.
-Their small size makes them discreet and easy to place almost anywhere.
+These are compact devices that plug directly into an electrical outlet.
+They are discreet and easy to place.

-- Pros: Easy to install, affordable, and don’t take up shelf space.
+- Pros: Easy to install, affordable, and do not require shelf space.

-- Cons: Performance can be limited by their smaller antennas and components.
+- Cons: Performance can be limited by smaller antennas and components.

 Desktop Extenders

-These look more like a traditional router and often sit on a desk or shelf.
-They are typically larger and more powerful than their wall-plug counterparts, featuring external antennas and more advanced technology.
+These resemble traditional routers and typically sit on a desk or shelf.
+They are generally larger and more powerful than wall-plug models, often featuring external antennas and more advanced technology.

-- Pros: Offer superior range and speed, more Ethernet ports for wired connections.
+- Pros: Offer superior range and speed, with more Ethernet ports for wired connections.

 - Cons: Larger, require shelf space, and are generally more expensive.